turbulenz/turbulenz_engine/docs/source/jslibrary_api/textureencode_api.rst

 Encode an unsigned float value `[0,1)` into a 32-bit signed integer.
 Values less than `0` or greater-equal to `1` will be clamped.

-**Note**

-`1` cannot be encoded in this scheme, but `0.5` can be encoded exactly.
+.. note :: `1` cannot be encoded in this scheme, but `0.5` can be encoded exactly.
 The largest representable value is `0.99999999976716935634613037109375` with the absolute difference between any successive invertible input `0.00000000023283064365386962890625`.
 Non-invertible inputs will be rounded down to the nearest invertible representation.

 **Syntax** ::